GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 Layout shifts can be distracting to users.
 Imagine you've started reading an article when all of a sudden elements shift around the page, throwing you off and requiring you to find your place again.
 This is very common on the web, including when reading the news, or trying to click those 'Search' or 'Add to Cart' buttons.
 Such experiences are visually jarring and frustrating.
 They're often caused when visible elements are forced to move because another element was suddenly added to the page or resized.

-To provide a good user experience, **sites should strive to have an CLS of 0.1 or less for at least 75% of page visits.**
+To provide a good user experience, **sites should strive to have a CLS of 0.1 or less for at least 75% of page visits.**

 <figure>
   <picture>